koseiohara/nvim/README.md

 ## Plugins
 In this toolkit, <a href="https://github.com/folke/lazy.nvim.git">lazy.nvim</a> is used as the package manager.
 Plugin list can be displayed with command `:Lazy`.
+Descriptions of key bindings that are the same as the plugin defaults are omitted.

 ### gitsigns.nvim
 <a href="https://github.com/lewis6991/gitsigns.nvim.git">lewis6991/gitsigns.nvim</a>